 The theme of “home” continues to occupy my art making activities.
-I am in the process of casting a kitchen including the appliances, food and furniture in paper pulp.
+I cast a kitchen including the appliances, food and furniture in paper pulp.

 I cast the stove, outside in a carport, using a stove that was going to be recycled.
 The weather did not cooperate.
 Immediately after I had finished applying all the layers of pulp, it started to rain and the wind blew so hard it removed one whole side of the cast stove.
 Needless to say, there was much gnashing of teeth and rushing around to cover the structure.
 The next day a new side was cast and all was well.